 First impressions are essential for your brand name as they can impact how customers perceive your business.
 Negative feelings or interactions may stick with them, leading to them getting the wrong impression of your brand.
 On the other hand, positive first impressions foster trust, loyalty, and a favorable brand image.

 The Basics of How to Name a Business

 If you haven’t done it already, before you launch into any naming research and creative process whatsoever, it’s crucial to thoroughly understand what the vision and essence of your proposed brand is.
-Choosing a name without doing this first is like jumping out of a plane and then checking if you have a parachute on—it’s bound to end badly!
+Consider defining the following points:

 - ✓ …your long-term aspirations?

 - ✓ …why you’re doing what you’re doing?

 - ✓ …what your brand’s personality is?

 - ✓ …what the ultimate and primary goals are for the business?

 - ✓ …the meaning and value you want to communicate?